 Finally, like many natural oils, tamanu is a good source of fatty acids, including oleic, palmitic, linoleic, linolenic, and stearic, which all help to plump your look and smooth the appearance of skin.

-I've added tamanu to a couple of my anti-aging formulas as well as my standard facial oils.
+We've added tamanu to our new Probiotic Serum with Tremella, a couple of our anti-aging formulas as well as our standard facial oils.